mgree/smoosh/README.md

   - Autoconf/autotools, libtool, pkg-config, libffi, and libgmp (on macOS, this may be called `glibtoolize`, e.g., run `brew install libtool)
   - OPAM

 On Linux, you can more or less crib from the [`Dockerfile`](https://github.com/mgree/smoosh/blob/master/Dockerfile).
-Here's a sample Linux session.
+Here's a sample Linux session:

 ```ShellSession
 $ sudo apt-get install -y autoconf autotools-dev libtool pkg-config libffi-dev libgmp-dev